Cop delivers baby deer by emergency C-section in NJ

 WARREN COUNTY, New Jersey — A New Jersey police officer saved a fawn by performing an emergency C-section on the baby deer's mother after she was hit by a car.

-The doe died of its injuries, but the fawn was still moving inside of her belly, Lagonera said.
+Robert Lagonera, a Washington Township animal control officer, says he got a call early Friday morning that a deer had been struck and killed.
+The doe was pregnant with twins, and though one of the fawns died in the accident, another was still moving inside of the mother.

-“Washington Township Police Officer Vernon took the initiative and performed an emergency C-section on the deceased doe saving one of the two fawns inside,” Lagonera explained.
-“I arrived and took it home to dry it off and get it warm while rubbing its chest to help the underdeveloped lungs work,” he continued.
+"When I arrived on the scene, Officer Vernon has already performed the C-section," Lagonera told PIX11 News.
+"He's sitting there holding a kind of bloody but living fawn and I just said, 'Jimmy, have you ever done that before?'
+And he said, 'nope!'"

-Photos showing the fawn wrapped in a white blanket were posted to the department’s page.
+Lagonera took the baby deer to his house where he dried off the animal and rubbed its chest to help with its breathing.
+Photos showing the fawn wrapped in a white blanket were posted to the department's page.

 Photo Gallery